Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Every epidemiological study you'll encounter—whether analyzing an outbreak, evaluating a treatment, or identifying risk factors—relies on these core measures.
+Every epidemiological study you'll encounter relies on these core measures, whether you're analyzing an outbreak, evaluating a treatment, or identifying risk factors.
 You're being tested on your ability to select the right measure for the right question: When do you use incidence versus prevalence?
 Why would a case-control study report odds ratios instead of relative risk?
-Understanding these distinctions separates students who memorize formulas from those who can actually apply epidemiological reasoning to real-world scenarios.

 These measures fall into distinct categories: frequency measures (how often disease occurs), mortality measures (how deadly it is), and association measures (how exposures relate to outcomes).
-Don't just memorize definitions—know what each measure tells you, what study design it belongs to, and when you'd choose one over another.
-Master the relationships between these concepts, and you'll be ready for any calculation or interpretation question thrown your way.
+Don't just memorize definitions.
+Know what each measure tells you, what study design it belongs to, and when you'd choose one over another.

 These measures answer the fundamental question: how much disease exists in a population?
-The key distinction is whether you're counting new cases (incidence) or all existing cases (prevalence)—a difference that determines everything from study design to resource allocation.
+The key distinction is whether you're counting new cases (incidence) or all existing cases (prevalence).
+That difference determines everything from study design to resource allocation.

-Compare: Incidence vs. Prevalence—both measure disease frequency, but incidence counts new cases (risk of getting sick) while prevalence counts all cases (burden of disease).
+Compare: Incidence vs. Prevalence โ both measure disease frequency, but incidence counts new cases (risk of getting sick) while prevalence counts all cases (burden of disease).
 A chronic condition like diabetes has high prevalence relative to incidence; a short-lived flu outbreak shows the opposite pattern.
-FRQ tip: If asked about healthcare resource needs, think prevalence; if asked about prevention effectiveness, think incidence.
+If asked about healthcare resource needs, think prevalence.
+If asked about prevention effectiveness, think incidence.

 These measures assess how deadly a disease is, but they answer different questions.
 Mortality rate tells you about death in the population; case fatality rate tells you about death among those already diagnosed.

-Compare: Mortality Rate vs. Case Fatality Rate—mortality rate measures deaths in the whole population (even those without disease), while CFR measures deaths among diagnosed cases only.
-A rare but deadly disease might have low mortality rate but high CFR.
-If an exam question asks about disease lethality among patients, use CFR; if it asks about population-level death burden, use mortality rate.
+Compare: Mortality Rate vs. Case Fatality Rate โ mortality rate measures deaths in the whole population (even those without disease), while CFR measures deaths among diagnosed cases only.
+A rare but deadly disease might have a low mortality rate but high CFR.
+If a question asks about disease lethality among patients, use CFR.
+If it asks about population-level death burden, use mortality rate.

-Compare: Relative Risk vs. Odds Ratio—both measure association strength, but RR uses incidence rates (cohort studies) while OR uses odds (case-control studies).
-For rare diseases, OR ≈ RR, but for common diseases, OR will overestimate the relative risk.
-Exam strategy: Always check the study design before choosing your measure.
+Compare: Relative Risk vs. Odds Ratio โ both measure association strength, but RR uses incidence rates (cohort studies) while OR uses odds (case-control studies).
+For rare diseases, OR โ RR, but for common diseases, OR overestimates the relative risk.
+Always check the study design before choosing your measure.

 These measures extend individual risk to the entire population, helping policymakers decide where to focus resources for maximum public health benefit.

-Compare: Attributable Risk vs. Population Attributable Risk—AR tells you the excess risk among exposed individuals, while PAR tells you the excess risk in the entire population.
-A highly toxic but rare exposure might have high AR but low PAR; a moderately harmful but widespread exposure could have the opposite pattern.
+Compare: Attributable Risk vs. Population Attributable Risk โ AR tells you the excess risk among exposed individuals, while PAR tells you the excess risk in the entire population.
+A highly toxic but rare exposure might have high AR but low PAR.
+A moderately harmful but widespread exposure could show the opposite pattern.
 For policy questions about where to invest prevention resources, PAR is your answer.

 | Concept | Best Examples |